 About Norton Creek

-Norton Creek in Oakland County has 110 miles of branching stream channels and it drains 24 square miles of land, meaning all the water in this area from the surface and below ground flows into Norton Creek.
-In this creekshed, there are 17 lakes, including Wolverine Lake, 72 ponds, and many wetlands.
+Norton Creek in Oakland County has 110 miles of branching stream channels, and it drains 24 square miles of land, meaning all the water in this area from the surface and below ground flows into Norton Creek.
+There are 17 lakes, including Wolverine Lake, 72 ponds, and many wetlands in this creekshed.

-Historically, the Norton creekshed was rural with many farms.
-Over the last 100 years, it has become urban and suburban.
+Over the last 100 years, Norton creekshed shifted from being rural with farms to a mix of urban and suburban land use.
 The creek was channelized in many places to support agriculture and much of the land was developed as the population increased.
 The Huron River Watershed Council conducted an extensive study of the creek from 2014-2016 and identified three main concerns: slow moving water, poor habitat conditions for wildlife, and pollution.
 In addition, this creek was identified as having increased risk of floods in the future as southeast Michigan experiences larger and more frequent rain events.

-- Create a bioswale (large ditches with native plants in them) and rain garden along the south side of Pontiac Trail.
-These features will catch water from the road and lawn and remove pollution before it hits the creek.
+• Created a bioswale (large ditches with native plants in them) and rain garden along the south side of Pontiac Trail.
+These features catch water from the road and lawn and remove pollution before it hits the creek.

 About the restoration techniques